ArduPilot/ardupilot_wiki/common/source/docs/common-display-onboard.rst

 - `Diymall 1.3 inch from Amazon <https://www.amazon.com/gp/product/B016HVG0MM/ref=od_aui_detailpages00?ie=UTF8&psc=1>`__

-Connecting to a Flight Controller
+Connecting to a Autopilot
 =================================

-Connect the display to the flight controller's I2C port as shown in the image above
+Connect the display to the autopilot's I2C port as shown in the image above

 set :ref:`NTF_DISPLAY_TYPE <NTF_DISPLAY_TYPE>` to 1 if using an SSD1306, 2 if using the SH1106 and reboot the board.